SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/use-case-execution.md

 1. In a PuTTY session to the Matter hub, use the chip-tool to test the Matter light device.

    1. Control the light status of the light MAD Using `./chip-tool onoff on nodeID 1`.
 You can also use `chip-tool toggle nodeID 1`.
    2. For dev board with buttons available, use **BTN1** to toggle the light status locally.

 ## Factory Reset the Device

-As the device remembers the Access Point credentials given for commissioning, if you want to run the demo multiple times, do a factory reset by pressing **BTN0** on the WSTK for about 6-7 seconds.
+As the device remembers the Access Point credentials given for commissioning, if you want to run the demo multiple times, do a factory reset by pressing **BTN0** on the WSTK or WPK for about 6-7 seconds.
 The **LED0** will flash 3 times.